Events & Campaigns

 Our society is making big leaps in deconstructing gender stereotypes and promoting gender equality.
 However, certain gender stereotypes are so deeply ingrained in our culture that major discrepancies in power dynamics between men and women still remain.
 To this day, women and girls are more likely to be seen as weaker, and more vulnerable, while men often feel like they are required to act tough, strong and dominant.
 Often subconsciously influenced by media, our society normalises the act of dominance and aggression against women by showcasing them as objects of pleasure.
 When young boys internalise that message it can inadvertently influence how they view girls and women.
-This could be another factor contributing to the high number of female sexual abuse victims.
+This could also contribute to the high number of female sexual abuse victims.

 Action for change

 If we want to protect young girls, we need to tackle the issue at the root and begin deconstructing these harmful stereotypes.
 We must teach young boys that it is good to be vulnerable, to open up about their feelings and that being perceived as tough and dominant are less important than being respectful and kind.
 Similarly, we must teach young girls to be confident, strong and independent to equip themselves with the necessary resilience to safely navigate through the world.

 Keeping Girls Safe Online

 The sexualisation of women in our society, and the increasingly early access to technology and social media have made young girls more vulnerable to sexual abuse and exploitation.
 It is crucial that we recognise and address these underlying factors in our efforts to keep children safe from abuse online.

 This includes regulating and monitoring online platforms and providing support and resources to victims of abuse.
 Everyone, but especially young people must be equipped with knowledge on how to recognise signs of grooming, how to protect themselves against NCII abuse and where to ask for help.
 Only through collaborative efforts and by tackling the issue at the root can we keep young people safe online.